 Answer: This is a very common question that we hear, and for the vast majority of people, it is true.
-You can only enroll in health insurance once a year, during a specific time-frame specified by the government.
+You can only enroll in health insurance once a year, during a specific time frame specified by the government.
 But there are some options for after the annual open enrollment ends.

 Answer: Yes you can, but only once a year, during the same Annual Open Enrollment Period established for those who are purchasing health insurance through the Marketplace.

 With very limited exceptions, the requirement to be allowed to enroll in health insurance only during the Annual Open Enrollment Period applies to everyone, regardless of whether you are shopping for health insurance on the Marketplace (Healthcare.gov), or outside of it.

 In addition, you may only make changes to existing health insurance plans during the same established Annual Open Enrollment Period, again with limited exception.

 So what if I didn’t enroll in health insurance during the Annual Open Enrollment Period, but I find myself needing health insurance now?

 Or what if I want to change my existing health insurance plan now?

 Answer: Some individuals can acquire coverage outside of the established enrollment period.
 These individuals must apply for and be granted a Special Enrollment Period.
 If you are granted a Special Enrollment Period, that will open up the opportunity for you to purchase health insurance outside of the Annual Enrollment Period that was established by the government for that coverage year.
 Unfortunately, the sudden need to get insurance to help cover immediate health care expenses is not, in itself, reason enough to be granted a Special Enrollment Period.
 Nor is a sudden desire to switch health insurance providers.
 You must experience what the government considers a Qualifying Life Event to be granted a Special Enrollment Period and enroll or make changes to your health insurance plan outside of the established Annual Enrollment Period.